visualengineers/sci-knowledge-base/README.md

 The current theme is the remote theme `vsoch/docsy-jekyll`.
 Custom modifications to the remote theme include the sidebar and navigation functionality, additional layout templates and includes, custom styling as well as data storage and queries.

-### Markdown / Kramdown
+### Markdown

-Markdown makes it easy to style your writing, including conventions for basic styling (see below).
-However, Kramdown is the default Markdown renderer for Jekyll, offering you additional options for styling.
-Add for example `{:.my-css-class}` to tell Kramdown you want to apply your fancy custom CSS.
+Markdown makes it easy to style your writing, including conventions for

 ```markdown
 Syntax highlighted code block